 You also may be wondering about the lamp shade: this could be an entire DIY on its own, but it won’t be because I won’t be doing it again.
 I purchased a linen curtain from a thrift store for $8 and used Gorilla spray adhesive to cover it up.
 This was by far the hardest part of this DIY for me and next time, I would likely purchase a new shade from Target because it really tested my patience (or lack of).
 If you have more skill and patience than me, covering an old lampshade is a great way to save money and give life to an old piece.
 It came out beautifully, but it took some time.

 I honestly couldn’t be happier with the outcome and am incredibly proud of this DIY.
 I styled it in two places in my home and think I’m going to keep it in our bedroom so I can see it everyday.
-This impatient budget babe/DIY-er gives it five stars because it came together in 24 hours and for under $50, I got the look of an $855 lamp.
+This impatient budget babe/DIY-er gives it five stars because it came together in 24 hours and I got the Pinterest-worthy look for under $50.

 Find the supplies you’ll need for this project from our affiliate links below: